xrma99/ALICE_plugin/README.md

 **It would be really appreciated if you give your feedback on whether you agree with the classification!**

+Before you use, please change the url link in the background.js and content-script.js to the server's link.

 Acknowledgement: The code is written on the basis of [CaTmmao](https://github.com/CaTmmao/chrome-extension-translate)'s work.